Bombay Cat Breed: Personality & Facts

 Shop our solutions →

-Bombay Cat Breed Origin & History
+Breed Origin & History

 So how did she do it?
 Nikki Horner first found an American Shorthair with the fur and eyes she desired.
 Then, she crossed him with one of her female Burmese.
-It took quite a bit of trial and error, but it finally produced the cat she envisioned.
+It took a lot of trial and error, but it finally produced the cat she envisioned.
 The Cat Fanciers' Association registered the Bombay in 1976.
 Since then, the Bombay has continued to be bred, usually with a sable Burmese.
 The Bombay is still pretty rare in the United Kingdom and North America.

-Bombay Cat Breed Personality
+Breed Personality

 This is a highly intelligent and curious cat that can be found exploring the house when they're bored.
 This could mean a mini panther prowling your countertops or digging in your cabinets if you're not being attentive enough.
 Keep them occupied with a puzzle game or an interactive toy.
+Despite their wildcat looks, the cat is a pretty calm cat that quickly adapts.
+They are OK with prominent families — including children and dogs, not a break! — or chilling in a small apartment.
+They even enjoy being on a leash if trained as a bombay cat kitten.

-Bombay Cat Breed Characteristics (Physical)
+Breed Characteristics (Physical)

-Bombay Cat Size
+Size

 Head